 After using the formula, the output is shown below.

 Go to Home >> Format >> select Format Cells option.

-After selecting the Format Cells option the Format Cells window appears.
-Now, enter the alignment to 90-degrees orientation & format it in a similar way by dragging that task 1 start date to last task end date or until you get Jan 30th, 2019.
+After selecting the Format Cells option, the Format Cells window appears.
+Now, enter the alignment to 90-degrees orientation & format it in a similar way by dragging that task 1 start date to the last task end date or until you get Jan 30th, 2019.

 Illustration #3 – Formula Explanation (Two Conditions)

 =IF(AND(Jan 1st 2019>= Jan 1st 2019, Jan 1st 2019<=Jan 2nd2019), If yes or if the criteria meet, give the value of status Cell reference or leave it blank).

 If I want to apply this formula to a whole date or project range, then I need to modify the formula with mixed reference, i.e. row & column reference modification.

 I apply this formula towards other columns to the right-hand side (Other date range), to get an output, I need to lock column C & D (i.e. $C7 & $D7) & the status reference column as well, i.e. column E (“$E7”).

 Similarly, I will be dragging this formula down; I need to lock row reference as well, i.e. 6th row (G$6 & G$6).